CrowdStrike/omigo-data-analytics/README.md

  * Primary data format for storage and data manipulation is TSV, but other formats are supported for reading and writing.
  * 100+ APIs for simple data transformation and manipulation to get insights.
 Functional programming style interface for expressing business logic.
  * Simple APIs for arithmetic, filtering, and more complex APIs for join, aggregate, sampling and time series data.
- * Visualization APIs to provide simple interface to matplotlib, seaborn, pyplot, graph.
+ * Visualization APIs to provide simple interface to matplotlib, seaborn, pyplot and other popular libraries.
  * Goal is to avoid writing boiler plate code and focus on analytics.

 ## Build and Install Instructions